ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/02-understand-the-folder-structure.md

     </details>

-Note, the conventions for folder names may change in the future, so that we can ease onboarding for people who have a background in Ember.
+Note, the conventions for folder names in `tests` may change in the future, so that we can ease onboarding for people who have a background in Ember.
 The ideas (e.g. writing tests at different levels, using fixture files to test the codemod thoroughly) will remain the same.

 ### dist, dist-for-testing, tmp